 The younger monk could not believe what had just happened.
 After he had rejoined his companion, he was speechless and an hour passed without a word between them.
 Another two hours and then three, and finally the younger monk could no longer hold back and he said to his wife: “As monks, we are not allowed to touch women, how can you carry that woman on your shoulders?

 The older monk looked at him and said: “Brother, I left her by the river hours ago, why are you still carrying her with you?”

 This simple Zen story has a beautiful message about living in the present moment.
 We can choose to ruminate about past actions or events, but that is an energy leak, because the “now” is all we are.
-And if the “now” is just as annoying or difficult, we may wonder what we would say to a loved one if the same thing happened to them.
+And if the “now” is annoying or difficult, we may wonder what we would say to a loved one if the same thing happened to them.
 My tips would be: “focus your attention on your breath, on your body.
 And focus your attention on what is there, the beauty of the imperfection”.
 Because this is the only way I feel simultaneously present and detached, like in the middle of a hurricane.

 Question to think about…